ericdestefano/Hardware-Projects/R5-Fedora/README.md

 - **Auto login**: I like the system to be ready for use at boot, or resume (S3, S4, S5)—as much as I adore SDDM.
 - **Power Savings**: Hibernate the computer after 30 minutes.
+- **Staying Alive**: The inverse of power savings when conneted remotely.
 - **Wake on LAN**: Energy is expensive.
 Using Homebridge, most of my devices remain in a hibernate (S4) or soft shutdown state (S5) until needed.
 - **Hypervisors**: VMware Workstation Pro, VirtualBox, QEMU, and TAP Adapters set up for my various virtual projects.
 - **GUI Customization**: We all have our desktop look and feel preferences—whether it's a simple wallpaper or full window customizing.